Ibrahim-401-Advanced-Javascript/401-JS-ReadingNotes/Week3.md

 #### Class 15

 ##### Binary Trees
 * Binary Trees are a data structure composed of nodes.
+  * A node within a binary tree has three properties:
+    * The value that is stored in the node
+    * A reference to the node to its left
+    * A reference to the node to its right
-Like a linked list, stack, or queue, binary trees have traversal alrogithms associated with them and a few different means of traversal.
+* Like a linked list, stack, or queue, binary trees have traversal alrogithms associated with them and a few different means of traversal.
   * Depth First Traversal entails going through the tree from root(the highest parent node) to the leaves(last child nodes) or vice versa.
 Within depth first traversal, there are some different options:
     * Pre-order traversal moves from root to left to right
     * In-order moves from left to root to right
     * Post-order moves from left to right to root
   * Breadth First Traversal involves going through each level of the tree node-by node (level-by-level, left to right like reading a page of text).
     * A queue is used to perform this process
-* A node within a binary tree has three properties:
-  * The value that is stored in the node
-  * A reference to the node to its left
-  * A reference to the node to its right

 ##### Binary Search Trees
 * Binary Search Trees are more structured than Binary Trees, whose nodes can be arranged in any order